ibm-cloud-docs/solution-tutorials/hpc-eda.md

 * A stretch cluster operates as a single cluster with a single (on-premises) master that spans two domains by communicating over a secure network.
 * A multi-cluster consists of two or more independent, but closely cooperating clusters, each with its own master, operating on its own domain and linked by a secure network.

-This tutorial focuses on building and configuring the following hardware and software for a IBM Spectrum LSF Multi-Cluster.
+This tutorial focuses on building and configuring the following hardware and software for a IBM Spectrum LSF Multi-Cluster:
 * An on-premises IBM Spectrum LSF Cluster
 * A cloud based IBM Spectrum LSF Cluster
 * A VPN connecting the on-premises network to {{site.data.keyword.vpc_short}}